 Either way, phone shoppers should consider how long they intend to keep the phone when they compare different models.
 First, new phones have gotten increasingly expensive.
 Also, obviously a good used phone can command a higher resale value than an obsolete, worn, or damaged one.

 A good extended warranty can help protect phones longer because they will dramatically reduce the cost of repairs and even provide more accessible and convenient repair options.
 Almost every retailer will offer an extended warranty.
 At the same time, phone buyers should know that they can shop around for extended warranties to ensure that they get the best value.

-As an example, compare Upsie to Best Buy phone warranties
+As an example, compare Upsie's subscription warranties to Best Buy's phone warranties

 .
 Upsie has a 24/7 phone line for customer service claims and can often offer choices between local, certified shops (even Genius Bar for iPhone repairs) and mail-in repairs.
 But Best Buy limits repairs to Geek Squad.
 At the same time, Upsie warranties generally cost less and cover more kinds of incidents.